steffenwoell/steffenwoell.github.io/README.md

 ```

 The updater reads the repositories configured in `_data/projects.yml`.
 It
-removes a leading `v` from each release tag and updates a codename only when the
+removes a leading `v` from each release tag, updates the GitHub star count, and
-first release heading contains one in quotation marks.
-Existing data is left
+updates a codename only when the first release heading contains one in
-unchanged if any request or validation fails.
-Preview changes without writing
+quotation marks.
+Existing data is left unchanged if any request or validation
-the YAML file with:
+fails.
+Preview changes without writing the YAML file with:

 ```bash
 scripts/update-project-versions.zsh --dry-run